All-Natural Homemade Shampoo: Healthier for Your Hair and Budget

 First, you may be appalled at the unpronounceable ingredients in your current hair products.
 The FDA doesn’t regulate companies making personal care products, so who knows what you are putting on your hair?

-Secondly, commercial hair products strip your hair of natural oils and mess up the chemical makeup of your hair, causing you to turn to more products to fix the problem.
+Secondly, commercial hair products strip your hair of natural oils and mess up its chemical makeup, causing you to turn to more products to fix the problem.
 Going the natural, homemade way will bring your hair back into balance the way nature intended.

 The most compelling reason to try homemade shampoo is cost.
 Making your own products takes just a fraction of the cost of constantly buying shampoo, especially with the climbing costs of everything these days.